The Return of the Spice Girls Tour: Broadcasts and recordings

 BBC Radio 2 recorded the shows in London on 15 and 16 December 2007.
-An hour-long "highlights special" was broadcast on 22 and 31 December 2007, that included eleven of the twenty-two songs performed.
+An hour-long "highlights special" was broadcast on 22 and 31 December 2007 that included eleven of the twenty-two songs performed.
 It was confirmed on the Spice Girls official website that there would not be a DVD release.
 The lack of an official DVD released caused negativity.
 After many e-mails from fans to the management, it was officially announced that no official DVD had been recorded at all.
 However, Mel B confirmed on her website that footage of the tour was recorded but the quality was poor and they felt it was wrong to release a DVD for local distribution.
 In 2017, Melanie C clarified in a YouTube interview that although the concerts had recording for the on-stage video-screens and promotional purposes, a DVD was never recorded due to "poor organization".
 Because the tour sold out quickly, it was impossible to have empty seats and make room for cameramen and extra lighting, making it impossible to film a high-quality DVD.

 In May 2020, two previously unseen video-screen recordings in New York and Philadelphia were uploaded online by Ivan "Flipz" Valez, who was one of the dancers.

 Set list

-The following set list is representative of the show on 2 December 2007.
+The following set list is representative of the Vancouver show on 2 December 2007.
 It is not representative of all concerts for the duration of the tour.